-At Ian McConnell Vets we pride ourselves on the wide range of services and Pet Healthcare advice that we can offer.
-From Health checks and vaccinations to surgical procedures, x-rays and other complementary services.
+At Ian McConnell Vets we pride ourselves on offering a lot more than your usual general veterinary practice.
+From vaccinations to advanced surgical procedures, x-rays and other complementary services.
 Take a look at the information below to find out more.

 Ian McConnell Veterinary Practice are pleased to announce the launch of Pet Health Plans.
 These exciting new plans are designed to spread the costs of your pets preventive health care by the way of monthly direct debits at a discount of the normal ‘pay as you go’ price.
 The price includes all your pets vaccinations, worming and flea and tick treatment for a 12 month period plus a whole host of other included services and other discounted offers.
 They are not a replacement for pet insurance but focus on preventative medicine so complement pet insurance.
 If you would like to know more about these exciting new health plans for your beloved pet please phone or call in at the practice and our staff will be more than happy to explain in more details how these work.